SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/elasticsearch-opentelemetry.md

 ### Step 2: Configure integration

-In this step, we will be configuring the yaml required for Elasticsearch Collection.
+In this step, you will configure the yaml required for Elasticsearch Collection.

-Below are the input required:
+Below are the inputs required:

-- **Endpoint** - Enter the url of the server which needs to be monitored.
-Example: http://localhost:9200
+- **Endpoint**.
+Enter the url of the server you need to monitor.
+Example: `http://localhost:9200`.
-- **User Name** - Enter the Elasticsearch Username.
+- **User Name**.
+Enter the Elasticsearch Username.
-- **Elasticsearch cluster log path** : By default, Elasticsearch logs are stored in `/var/log/elasticsearch/ELK-<Clustername>.log`.
+- **Elasticsearch cluster log path**.
+By default, Elasticsearch logs are stored in `/var/log/elasticsearch/ELK-<Clustername>.log`.
-- **Tags** : `db.cluster.name`.
+- **Tags**. `db.cluster.name`.

 You can add any custom fields which you want to tag along with the data ingested in Sumo.
 Click on the **Download YAML File** button to get the yaml file.